-Article 9 Special facilities for students with a functional disability
+Article 10 Special facilities for students with a functional disability

-- Students with a functional disability are legally entitled to effective adjustments, unless such 1. adjustments would burden the institution disproportionally.
+- 1. Students with a functional disability are legally entitled to effective adjustments, unless such adjustments would burden the institution disproportionally.
 (Section 7.13 of the WHW.) - 2.
 These adjusted facilities must be aimed at the removal or restriction of any obstacles and encourage the independence and full participation of the student as much as possible.
-The adjusted facilities may relate to the study programme (including internships), the timetables, and type of study programme, the tests and educational tools. - A student who seeks to have adjusted facilities must submit a written and substantiated application 3. in good time to the Examination Board.
+The adjusted facilities may relate to the study programme (including internships), the timetables, and type of study programme, the tests and educational tools. - 3.
+A student who seeks to have adjusted facilities must submit a written and substantiated application in good time to the Examination Board.
 If necessary, the Examination Board will seek an expert's advice (such as a student counsellor) before taking a decision.
 If the Examination Board deems it necessary before taking a decision, it may confidentially inspect the medical certificate that may be available with the student counsellor, unless the student objects.
-The Examination Board must decide within four workweeks after receipt of the application, unless it requires further inquiry, in which case the student will be informed as to when more clarity can be

-- given with respect to his application.
-4. In the case of a protracted or chronic disability, such an application will only have to be made once for the entire study programme; in all other cases once per testing period or academic year.
-In its decision to grant the facilities, the Examination Board may also rule that these will apply for the entire duration of the student's study or that the student is to consult with his study career - counsellor annually to discuss whether the facilities are still adequate.
-5. At the beginning of the academic year the institute will inform students regarding the possibilities for special facilities.
+The Examination Board must decide within four work weeks after receipt of the application, unless it requires further inquiry, in which case the student will be informed as to when more clarity can be given with respect to his application. - 4.
+In the case of a protracted or chronic disability, such an application will only have to be made once for the entire study programme; in all other cases once per testing period or academic year.
+In its decision to grant the facilities, the Examination Board may also rule that these will apply for the entire duration of the student's study or that the student is to consult with his student coach annually to discuss whether the facilities are still adequate. - 5.
+At the beginning of the academic year the institute will inform students regarding the possibilities for special facilities.
 Students will be informed of their right to consult a student counsellor.

-Article 10 Students with board memberships
+Article 11 Students with board memberships

-- Student can include any board memberships as part of their portfolios.
-In order to do so, they must 1. describe, in consultation with their study career counsellors, how the board membership can contribute to the acquisition of one or more competencies of their Bachelor's programme. - 2.
-Board memberships can be listed on the diploma supplement.
+- 1. Student can include any board memberships as part of their portfolios.
+In order to do so, they must describe, in consultation with their student coach, how the board membership can contribute to the acquisition of one or more competencies of their Bachelor's programme. - 2.
+Board memberships for the DPC, IPC, CPC, or for study associations, student associations and as members of committees at Fontys can be listed on the diploma supplement.
 The student must request the listing at least 3 weeks prior to the graduation ceremony via the study programme administration.

 At the request of the student's study programme, the Centre for Administrative Activities (CAA) can confirm that the student has been an active board member of a CPC.
-In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC. - 3.
-Students who believe that their board memberships demonstrate that they have the knowledge, understanding and / or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
-A student may apply to be included under the Profiling Fund Scheme on the basis of his administrative activities and submit a request to his institute for an attendance fee or for a board membership scholarship from the Profiling Fund Board. - See also Article 14 of the Participation Regulations on the participation councils and PC'S.
+In the case of board memberships of a PC or IPC, the study programme can request confirmation from the relevant IPC or PC.

+- 3. Students who believe that their board memberships demonstrate that they have the knowledge, understanding and/or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - A student may apply to be included under the Profiling Fund Scheme on the basis of his administrative activities and submit a request to his institute for an attendance fee or for a board membership scholarship from the Profiling Fund Board.
+See also Article 14 of the Fontys Regulations on the Participation councils and degree programme committees.

-Article 11 Top-Class Athletes scheme
+Article 12 Elite Athletes scheme